-Women and girls with disabilities in Nigeria are at least twice as likely as other women and girls to be victims of rape, sexual abuse and intimate partner violence; Disability Rights Advocacy Centre’s 2017 study suggests that the more severe the impairments, the higher the risk of abuse.
+Women and girls with disabilities in Nigeria are at least twice as likely as other women and girls to experience rape, sexual abuse and intimate partner violence; Disability Rights Advocacy Centre’s 2017 study suggests that the more severe the impairments, the higher the risk of abuse.
 Economic dependency, lack of access to education, negative community attitudes and lack of support in society are all factors that contribute to this higher risk.

 Our 3-year Break the Cycle project aims to reduce violence against women and girls with disabilities in Nigeria by helping them to become more economically independent.
 The project also aims to build confidence and leadership skills.